janlelis/better-array/README.md

 `.toArray()` | Returns the underlying array `.unique()` | Returns array with no double entries `.zip(*arrays)` | Returns the transposed array

-Please also note that all methods return a new array, the original array never gets mutated.

 ## Chaining